xbeat/Machine-Learning/README.md

 Introduction to Fine-Tuning Large Language Models

 Fine-tuning large language models (LLMs) has become a crucial technique in natural language processing.
 This process involves adapting pre-trained models to specific tasks or domains, improving their performance and efficiency.
 In this presentation, we'll explore fine-tuning using Parameter-Efficient Fine-Tuning (PEFT) techniques, specifically focusing on Low-Rank Adaptation (LoRA), and evaluate the results using the Rouge score.

+## Data Preprocessing Techniques in Machine Learning

+StandardScaler Implementation and Applications

+StandardScaler transforms features by removing the mean and scaling to unit variance, resulting in a distribution with a mean of 0 and standard deviation of 1.
+This technique is crucial when features have varying scales and for algorithms sensitive to feature magnitudes like gradient descent-based methods.

 ## Introduction to Mixture of Experts (MoE) in Python